U.S. shoppers browse stores, buy online as Black Friday deals beckon

 But signs pointing to muted in-store sales - fewer cars in mall parking lots, shoppers leaving with no purchases - do not portend a weak holiday season as U.S. consumers are expected to spend more overall, analysts and industry executives said.

 Black Friday sales were off to a strong start online, at $640 million of 10 a.m.
-ET, according to Adobe Analytics, up 18.4 percent from a year ago.
+ET (1500 GMT), according to Adobe Analytics, up 18.4 percent from a year ago.
 On Thanksgiving Day, U.S. shoppers spent more than $2.87 billion online.

+Some stores and websites struggle to keep up.
+Some sites experienced brief outages, including Lowe‘s, H&M and the Gap, according to website performance monitors.

+And Macy’s Inc customers in states including Texas, Arizona and Illinois took to social media to complain about the retailer’s credit card processing system.
+The company said payment processing was taking longer than usual in its stores and it was working to fix the problem.

 Adobe forecast online Black Friday sales of $5 billion, which would be a record high.
 Online retailers will rake in an additional $6.6 billion on Cyber Monday, Adobe said.
 Adobe measures 80 percent of online transactions at the largest 100 U.S. web retailers.

-Macy’s Inc and JC Penney Co ordered and managed inventory better this time, according to Burt Flickinger, managing director of Strategic Resources Group, a consultancy with seven researchers out in the field.
+Macy’s and J.C.
+Penney Co Inc had ordered and managed inventory better this time, according to Burt Flickinger, managing director of Strategic Resources Group, a consultancy with seven researchers out in the field.

 “The turnout this morning has been relatively slow but it is still the best we have seen in three years.
 We expect it to pick up as the day progresses,” Flickinger said, citing improving consumer confidence, a strong job market and healthy housing prices.